 One valid source of truth for this section would be LinkedIn.
 LinkedIn mostly has a company’s information down pat – mission and vision included.
 You can also rely on external articles about company interviews by revered representatives like a CEO.
 This helps you internalize the company’s intent and reason for existing.
 It is an advantage that the company’s business voice will also become your voice.

 This activity will let you realize why you want the job like you seriously want it.
 You don’t come to war unprepared, like a knife to a gunfight.
 So writing this section isn’t as simple as 1, 2, 3 but it can be if you are diligent in your research.
-You can’t just rely on qualifications alone, however perfect your fit is for the position.
-The reader needs to be engaged and they need to feel that you’re on the same page as them and aligned to their values.
+You can’t just rely on qualifications alone, however, perfect your fit is for the position.
+The reader needs to be engaged and they need to feel that you’re on the same page as them and aligned with their values.

 This also ensures that you don’t waste your time applying for a job you never wanted in the first place.